elijah-mccoy5/elijah-mccoy5/README.md

 Hello, I'm Elijah 👋

 I'm a 20-year-old Software Engineer based in California.
-I enjoy crafting challenging designs into functional products The thing that interests me the most, is the ability to breakdown a complex problem into subsections and conquer it.
+I enjoy crafting challenging designs into functional products.
+The thing that interests me the most, is the ability to breakdown a complex problem into subsections and conquer it.